mostlyhamster/pomidor/README.md

 - [ ] Track pauses in log as parts of activities
 - [ ] Keyboard shortcuts
 - [ ] Add funny quotes

+## Issues and bugs

+- Timer moves slightly due to varying with as the time value changes
+- Start / Pause button does not have a constant width and changes size when text changes between "Start" and "Pause"